 The Energy Bid mitigation in DAM is performed on an hourly basis.

-Bids on behalf of Demand Response Resources, Non-Generator Resources and Virtual Bids are considered in the MPM process as part of the power balance equation; however these bids are not subject to mitigation.
+Virtual Bids and Bids from Demand Response Resources, Participating Load, Hybrid Resources, and non-storage Non-Generator Resources are considered in the MPM process as part of the power balance equation.
+However, these bids are not subject to mitigation.
+Bids from resources comprised of multiple technologies that include Non-Generator Resources will remain subject to mitigation.

 Multi-Stage Generating Resources will be subject to the market power mitigation procedures described in Section 31.2 of the CAISO Tariff at the MSG Configuration basis as opposed to the overall plant level.

 Decomposition method

-The MPM method is referred as the locational marginal price decomposition method (or LMP decomposition method).
+The MPM method is referred to as the locational marginal price decomposition method (or LMP decomposition method).
 It consists of a single market optimization run in which all modeled transmission constraints are enforced.
-Then, each LMP in the market will be decomposed into four components: (1) the energy component; (2) the loss component; (3) the competitive congestion component; and (4) the non-competitive congestion component.
+Then, each LMP in the market is be decomposed into four components: (1) the energy component; (2) the loss component; (3) the competitive congestion component; and (4) the non-competitive congestion component.
 For location i:

-Where:
+LMPi=LMPiEC+LMPiLC+LMPiCC+LMPiNC,

+where

 EC stands for the energy component,